dafny-lang/dafny/docs/DafnyRef/GrammarDetails.md

 Rhs =
   ( <a href="#g-array-allocation-expression">ArrayAllocation_</a>
   | <a href="#g-object-allocation-expression">ObjectAllocation_</a>
-  | Expression(allowLemma: false, allowLambda: true)
+  | Expression(allowLemma: false, allowLambda: true, allowBitwiseOps: true)
   | <a href="#g-havoc-expression">HavocRhs_</a>
   )
   { Attribute }